-Despite being a small town, Jackson has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Jackson, a lot of people use the bus to get to work every day though Jackson is a relatively small town.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The education level of Jackson ranks among the highest in the nation.
 Of the 25-and-older adult population in Jackson, 44.64% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.